MetisProtocol/metis-sequencer-exporter/prometheus/README.md

 you can use `host.docker.internal` as the host of the url.

-## Setup your prometheus configuration
+## Setup your prometheus configuration with `./config/prometheus.yml` file

 ```yaml
 alerting: